maliMirkec/personal-website/site/articles/remote-worker-routine.md

 The first one is the [Station] application.
 I use it mostly for my Google Mail, Google Drive, Google Calendar, Zoho Mail, Trello, Asana, and Slack.
 Jumping between applications is quite easy.
 Plus, I don't have a lot of open browser tabs that clutter my browser.
 Another thing I noticed is that I spend way less time on Slack since I docket it inside the Station.
 Not seeing the “unread” dot makes me less stressed and I don't feel guilty for not reading the latest messages.
 If I want to get distracted, I just turn on the volume on my mobile device.

-{% cldnry "station_ta36nu" "Screenshot of my Station application."
+{% cldnryimg "station_ta36nu" "Screenshot of my Station application."
 759 469 %}

 ### Workona

 The second one is the [Workona] extension for my browser.
 My browser workspace is a lot cleaner when I could group related tabs in a meaningful entity.
 For example, my "Knowledge Base” workspace contains articles and tutorials that I would want to read later, and my “Blogging” workspace contains links for tracking and sharing my blog.
 I also like the sync option that allows me to open my links on a different device.

-{% cldnry "workona_sfrffi" "Screenshot of my Workona extension."
+{% cldnryimg "workona_sfrffi" "Screenshot of my Workona extension."
 759 470 %}

 ### Unroll.me

 [Unroll.me] is a service for email management.
 I have set up a significant number of not-so-important emails that I could read daily.
 In my case, I get the Unroll.me email every morning, and I could quickly glance through emails and see the latest highlights.
 Important emails are not going through Unroll.me, so I still get those at the time.

-{% cldnry "unroll-me_ctmvoz" "Screenshot of my Unroll.me folder."
+{% cldnryimg "unroll-me_ctmvoz" "Screenshot of my Unroll.me folder."
 759 471 %}

 ## Conclusion